markdwags/Razor/help/docs/faq.md

 !!! warning
     Files not listed here the related binaries required for Razor to work.
 They include files ending with `.dll, .lib, .exe, .exp, .pdb` and **_should not_** be part of restoring Razor files between installations.

+# Overhead Messages

+For details on how to use the Overhead Messages feature, view the [help guide](help/displaycounters.md#overhead-messages).